-Creating an audience segment based on their fitness goals is just one way strategy that could lead to successfully selling a specific service (e.g., the instruction of a personal trainer).
+Creating an audience segment based on fitness goals is just one strategy that can help you successfully sell a specific service (e.g., personal training services).

-What if, say, the goal was ultimately to increase class attendance?
-You could segment your audience based on their favorite workout such as yoga, pilates, spin or bootcamp, and target your messaging to each workout.
+What if, say, the goal was to increase class attendance?
+You could segment your audience based on their favorite workout such as yoga, Pilates, spin, or bootcamp, and target your messaging to each workout.
 For instance, if yoga was their workout of choice, then you could text:

-The link should go to curated or self-created content that is helpful, but not overtly selling anything.
-YouTube is a great resource if you don’t have time to record anything yourself—just make sure it wasn’t made by a competitor of your gym.
+The link should go to curated or self-created content that is helpful, but not overtly sales-y.
+YouTube is a great resource if you don’t have time to record anything yourself—just make sure it wasn’t made by one of your competitors.

 Your second text in the campaign should be slightly more direct and, when you can, refer to blog posts or videos that come directly from your business.
 Consider something like:

 The final text should always serve up the offer you created the campaign for.
 In this instance, it would be something along the lines of:

 The link should go to an offer landing page that is specific to your segment.